ibm-cloud-docs/text-to-speech-data/speech-datastores.md

 # Managing your datastores
 {: #speech-datastores}

-The following sections provide information about administering the Minio and PostgreSQL datastores.
+The following sections provide information about administering the MinIO and PostgreSQL datastores.

-## Configuring Minio object storage
+## Configuring MinIO object storage
 {: #speech-datastores-minio}

-Minio object storage is used to store persistent data that is needed by Speech services components.
+MinIO object storage is used to store persistent data that is needed by Speech services components.
 You can specify the security secrets, operational mode, and amount of storage.

 ### Secrets
 {: #speech-datastores-minio-secrets}

-Before you install {{site.data.keyword.speechtotextshort}} or {{site.data.keyword.texttospeechshort}}, you need to provide a secrets object that is used by Minio itself and by other service components that interact with Minio.
-This object contains the security keys to access the Minio Object Server.
+Before you install {{site.data.keyword.speechtotextshort}} or {{site.data.keyword.texttospeechshort}}, you need to provide a secrets object that is used by MinIO itself and by other service components that interact with MinIO.
+This object contains the security keys to access the MinIO Object Server.

 The secret must contain the items `accesskey` (5 - 20 characters) and `secretkey` (8 - 40 characters) in base64 encoding.
 Before you create the secrets, you need to perform the base64 encoding.
 The following commands encode the `accesskey` and `secretkey` in base64.